 Potential Daily Reach

-At this point, the Potential Daily Reach indicator on the right side of the page will update to show how much traffic your campaign is eligible for per day based on your geographic targets, Platform & Device targets, and Conversion Boost settings.
+At this point, the Potential Daily Reach indicator on the right side of the page will update to show how much traffic your campaign is eligible for per day based on your geographic targets, Platform & Device targets, Base CPV Bid, and Conversion Boost settings.
 Learn more about Potential Daily Reach.

-NOTE: Other campaign settings, like custom scheduling and frequency caps, in addition to the targets you add, will restrict your reach.
+NOTE: Other campaign settings, like custom schedules and frequency caps, in addition to the targets you add, will restrict your reach.
 These criteria are not factored into your Potential Daily Reach.